Gautham495/react-native-play-age-range-declaration/README.md

 | ----------- | ------------------------------------------------------------ | -------------------------------------------------- |
 | **Android** | Play Age Signals API (`com.google.android.play:age-signals`) | Detect user supervision / verified status          |
 | **iOS**     | Declared Age Range API (`AgeRangeService.requestAgeRange`)   | Get user’s declared age range (e.g., 13–15, 16–17) |

 ---

+## Configuration

+iOS: Add the below entitlement to your project:

+com.apple.developer.declared-age-range

+Android: No extra configuration needed, but for this API to work, you have to have play console installed in your android device.

+---